 United States

-The United States has generally taken a pretty skeptical approach toward privacy coins, with various enforcement actions and some regulatory guidance around discouraging their use.
+The United States has generally taken a skeptical approach toward privacy coins, with various enforcement actions and some regulatory guidance around discouraging their use.
 FinCEN requires all VASPs to comply with AML/CTF laws.
 These rules compel exchanges and businesses that use cryptocurrencies in some way to report any transactions above a threshold amount, which makes it rather hard to offer privacy coins.

 European Union

-- France and the Netherlands: Both France and the Netherlands have adopted very restrictive stances.
+- France and the Netherlands: France and the Netherlands have adopted very restrictive stances.
 While France has enforced strict KYC requirements, the Dutch government even weighed in with calls to ban the privacy coins altogether due to the threat they cause to public safety.

 Japan